 I know I'm one of the lucky ones.

 My definition of good fortune is having chosen a career that still engages me every day since 1992.
 Channeling my passion into my work has instilled clarity, drive, and joy to my daily life.

 That's not to say, of course, that it hasn't been without its challenges.
 After all, I'm the guy who started his career just after the Toronto real estate market peaked in 1989 and subsequently crashed.
 In fact, it wasn't until four years into my career that housing prices stabilized, after dropping by as much as 35% from their top values.
-Those were pretty lean years, and I'm not sure I would have weathered that economic storm had I not launched my real estate path with a multi-disciplinary university education on housing.
-My Graduate Research from York University - called 'Planning Housing Environments' - provided knowledge credibility, distinction in a saturated marketplace, and an excellent foundation for my speciality in the sales and marketing of loft conversions in the 1990s.
-However, even with those qualifications I know, in retrospect, there was no better way to master the fundamentals of real estate than during those early years when the real estate industry was being decimated, which I see retrospectively.
+Those were pretty lean years, and I'm not sure I would have weathered that economic storm had I not launched my real estate path from the base of a multi-disciplinary university education on housing.
+My Graduate Research from York University - called 'Planning Housing Environments' - provided knowledge credibility, distinction in a saturated marketplace and an excellent foundation for my speciality in the sales and marketing of loft conversions in the 1990s.
+However, even with those qualifications, there was no better way to master the fundamentals of real estate than during those early years when the real estate industry was being decimated, which I see retrospectively.
 And the trenches I'm referring to include the physical and the digital kind that emerged as my career evolved.

-This first started when I launched the Urbaneer Blog in 2010 - which I absolutely love crafting, contributing and curating.
-Documenting my point of view on Toronto real estate, culture and design - and sharing it on facebook, instagram and twitter - has turned out to be a creative form of self expression from which I derive enormous satisfaction.
+This first started when I launched the Urbaneer Blog in 2010 - which I absolutely love crafting, contributing to and curating.
+Documenting my point of view on Toronto real estate, culture and design - and sharing it on Facebook, Instagram and Twitter - has turned out to be a creative form of self expression from which I derive enormous satisfaction.
 The Urbaneer Blog has been well-received, recently being named one of The Top 50 Blogs In Toronto.

-Also - to our surprise and delight - I and the Urbaneer Team have recently been named one of the Top 25 Toronto Realtors On Twitter by Zolo.ca.
+Also - to our surprise and delight - the Urbaneer team and I have recently been named one of the Top 25 Toronto Realtors On Twitter by Zolo.ca.

 Amazing!
 It's always fantastic to be acknowledged for your efforts - and it's a little bit sweeter when it arrives unexpectedly!